Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Use VI editing mode in the terminal (default: False)
 #vim: false

+## Specify the CLI command used to open an editor when using /editor
+#editor: xxx

 ## Specify the language to use in the chat (default: None, uses system settings)
 #chat-language: xxx